-- ✓ The evaluation team conducts a first site visit to the institution (May June 2012) and requests any additional information as appropriate. - ✓ The institution submits any additional information as requested by the evaluation team (within a maximum of 4 weeks after the first site visit is completed). - $\checkmark$ The evaluation team makes a second site visit to the institution (October 2012).
+- ✓ The evaluation team conducts a first site visit to the institution (May June 2012) and requests any additional information as appropriate. - ✓ The institution submits any additional information as requested by the evaluation team (within a maximum of 4 weeks after the first site visit is completed). - ✓ The evaluation team makes a second site visit to the institution (October 2012).

-Stage 3: December 2012 - January 2013
+Stage 3: December 2012 - February 2013

-- ✓ The IEP secretariat sends the draft written report to the institution for comments on factual errors. - ✓ The IEP secretariat sends the finalised report to the institution.
-All reports will be published on the project website
+✓ The IEP secretariat sends the draft written report to the institution for comments on factual errors.

-&lt;sup>3The list of advanced research and teaching based universities can be found at: http://chestionar.uefiscdi.ro/docs/MonitorulOficial6septembrie%202011.pdf
+3The list of advanced research and teaching based universities can be found at: http://chestionar.uefiscdi.ro/docs/MonitorulOficial6septembrie%202011.pdf

-✓ Representatives of the institutions will be invited to attend the post-evaluation workshop (December 2012 - January 2013)
+- ✓ The IEP secretariat sends the finalised report to the institution.
+All reports will be published on the project website (January 2013) - ✓ Representatives of the institutions will be invited to attend the post-evaluation workshop (February 2013)